AndersSchmidtHansen/TheStartupJigsaw/README.md

 - Piece #7: If it's not your itch, get extremely close to those with the itch
 - Piece #8: Side projects make better startups than conscious business ideas
 - Piece #9: Work on stuff that interests you
+- Piece #13: The best ideas always first seem crazy Judge by the people instead of the idea.